Enterprise Sales Training

 Due to the number of buyers involved, there are invariably many times that buyers have conflicting internal priorities that they have to try and balance throughout the process.
 These competing priorities can create conflict over “political” or “power” grabs, which then makes navigating through the sale even more difficult.

 In addition, what makes the sale complex is research from Gartner shows that up to 80% of the buying groups revisit each stage of their purchasing process at least once.

 We believe the most productive way to sell to Enterprise Organisations is to sell to them, in the way that they want to buy.
 This is because they are usually either unwilling or unable to change their buying process to one that will match your own selling process.

 So, rather than try to force them down a path they won’t take and remain out of sync with the buying team, it makes more sense to align your sales process with their buying process.

 In our Sales Training programme we use a simple 5 step sales framework that is aligned with the typical Enterprise Buying Process.

-Unfortunately, although this is represented as a linear sales process, in reality, the buying groups are moving back and forth checking, verifying and rechecking information, most of which is done digitally, not with the Salesperson.
+Unfortunately, although this is represented as a linear sales process, in reality, the buying groups are moving back and forth checking, verifying and rechecking information, most of which is done digitally, not with the Sales Professionals.

 The buying groups are typically made up of people from different departments who have been brought together internally to solve a problem.
 This is very different than selling to smaller companies where often the Managing Director is the sole decision maker.

-That’s not to say that the salespersons role is marginal, rather their main role now is to act as a guide, using their knowledge and sales skills to provide the right information to the buyers at each stage of the buying process.
+That’s not to say that the Sales professionals role is marginal, rather their main role now is to act as a guide, using their knowledge and sales skills to provide the right information to the buyers at each stage of the buying process.

 The most successful Salespeople as they guide the buyers through the process will be building E.A.T (Expertise, Authority & Trust) with the buyers and shaping the specification requirements to match the customers’ needs with their own offering.